allysan223/boxing-with-friends/README.md

 Installing & Running
 ---
-README describes how to install and run the code (assuming the user has docker installed) This code assumes the user has docker installed and ENVIRO running and was written at version 1.61.
+This code assumes the user has docker installed and ENVIRO running and was written at version 1.61.

 Once in Docker, navigate to the code directory and run the following commands: